-The Open Database Connectivity, shortly called ODBC, is a standard API (Application Programming Interface) for accessing the DBMS (Database management Systems).
+The Open Database Connectivity, shortly called ODBC, is a standard API (Application Programming Interface) for accessing the DBMS (Database Management System).
 Let us see the step-by-step approach to Creating ODBC Connection for SQL Server in Windows 10.

 How to Create ODBC Connection for SQL Server

 Step 1: Go to the search bar and type Set up ODBC data sources, and this will show two options: 32-bit & 64-bit.
-Our system is 64-bit, so we are selecting the Setup ODBC data sources (64-bit) to establish a Connection to SQL Server.
+Our system is Windows 64-bit, so we are selecting the Setup ODBC data sources (64-bit) to establish a Connection to SQL Server.

 TIP: If your system is 32-bit, then select the 32-bit and follow the remaining steps.

 Step 2: Once you click on the Set up ODBC data sources (64-bit) option, ODBC Data Source Administrator (64-bit) Window opens.
 From the below screenshot, you can observe that it is showing up the existing connections.
-To add a new ODBC connection, please click on the Add button.
+To add a new ODBC connection in Windows, please click on the Add button.

 Step 4: Once you click on the Finish button, a new pop-up window called Create a New Data Source to SQL Server will open.
 Here we have to fill in the required details to establish a Windows ODBC connection to SQL Server.

 - Name: Please specify a unique name for this Connection.
 Here we are assigning the name.

 - Description: Please specify the valid description of the connection we are going to establish.

 - Server: Please specify the Database Server name.

 Step 5: Next, We have to provide the required credentials to connect with the respective database (SQL Server).
 Let me give you the Username and password for our Microsoft SQL Server 2014.
 After you fill in the details, please click on the Next button.
 It will connect the database and display the list of databases available for the user tutorialgateway.

 TIP: Please replace those credentials with your credentials.